contractautomataproject/ContractAutomataLib/README.md

 can be computed without iterating through each product.
 In particular, the orchestration of the service product line is the union of the orchestrations of all canonical products.
-The FMCA in Figure [fig:fmcatatwork] is the orchestration of the canonical product `p1` and hence it is also the orchestration of the whole service product line, identified by the feature model in Figure [fig:featuremodel].
+The FMCA in top figure is the orchestration of the canonical product `p1` and hence it is also the orchestration of the whole service product line, identified by the feature model in phi.
 Indeed, the orchestration of `p2`, in this case, is exactly the one of `p1` (in general it could be a sub-automaton).
 If, for example, we would add a fifth product `p5: R={receipt,invoice}, F={taxi}` (obtained by